 OAB is not something you need to just accept

 Living with OAB symptoms (leaks, strong sudden urges to go, and going too often) can be disruptive.
-They can constantly weigh on your mind.
-And they can impact your life every day.
-But like many others with OAB, you may have learned to deal with these disruptions.

-For instance, you may keep pads on hand, or know where all the bathrooms are when you’re out, or maybe you often stay home instead of going out for fear of not making it to a bathroom in time.
+For instance, you may keep pads on hand or know where all the bathrooms are when you’re out, or maybe you often stay home instead of going out for fear of not making it to a bathroom in time.

 But you can do more than just deal with OAB symptoms.